kopp/minipython/docs/tutorials/music.rst

 Music
 -----

-MicroPython on the BBC micro:bit comes with a powerful music and sound module.
+MiniPython on the BBC micro:bit comes with a powerful music and sound module.
 It's very easy to generate bleeps and bloops from the device *if you attach a speaker*.
 Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker - it doesn't matter which way round they are